-- The port must be available for use on the machine where you want to install the Enterprise server and the web server.
+- The port must be available for use on the machine that you want to install the Enterprise and web servers on.

 - The operating system user must be allowed to bind to that port.
-On Linux and MacOS, low privileged users are unable to bind to low port numbers (such as 80 or 433).
+On Linux and MacOS, low-privileged users are unable to bind to some well-known port numbers (such as 80 or 433).
 If you want to use a low port number, you should configure port redirection at the OS level.